|

 -

-curiosity unleashed evil into the world, composed of the elements pan
+Greek name composed of the elements pan

-"all" and doron "gift."
+"all" and doron "gift," hence

 -

-and Demeter, probably composed of
+Greek name probably composed of

-the elements perso "person; human being" and phonos
+the elements persô "person; human being" and phonos

 -